 Even for computers without a VPN client connection, it's still possible to access the HMI or web-based controls of your machines.
-With WebAccess, the machine data is sent through the IXrouter to the VPN server using the already established VPN connection, and that information is then streamed to your browser using HTTPS or a secure WebSocket connection.
+With WebAccess, the machine data is sent through the edge gateway to the VPN server using the already established VPN connection.
+That information is then streamed to your browser using HTTPS or a secure WebSocket connection.